derekeverett/derekeverett.github.io/index.md

 The models for Heavy Ion Collisions often involve many different stages, described by differing underlying physics.

 The initial conditions describing the deposited matter after the collision can be propagated through many differing physical models.
 A very simple model assumes that the particles expand isotropically in the plane transverse to the beam direction.
-[`freestream-milne`](https://github.com/derekeverett/freestream-milne) is a code I've designed to to model this expansion in two or three spatial dimensions.
+I've developed a [freestreaming model](https://github.com/derekeverett/freestream-milne) to solve the expansion in two or three spatial dimensions.
 More complicated models assume that the particles can interact.
 I've also developed [KTIso](https://github.com/derekeverett/KTIso) to simulate the expansion of interacting particles.
 It determinanistically solves the [Boltzmann equation](https://github.com/derekeverett/KTIso).

 A core component of many models which are able to describe data well is viscous hydrodynamics.
 I've assisted in the continued development and maintenance of a [relativistic viscous hydrodynamic code](https://github.com/derekeverett/cpu-vh), additionally with a [version optimized for Graphics Processors](https://github.com/derekeverett/gpu-vh).